Best Web Hosting (UK) in 2020

 Some of the most creative programming minds have used PHP to create unique, irreplaceable websites.
 This obviously means lots of time and programming expenses.

-This will be incorporated into some of your WordPress themes—if you choose to use that for your site design—focused on enhancing user experience across devices and browsers.
+This will be incorporated into some of your WordPress themes—if you choose to use that for your site design — which are focused on enhancing user experience across devices and browsers.

 These guys are running the closest second behind WordPress though they’re several hundred metres behind in the race.

-The reason is the lack of user-friendliness on the CMS.
+The reason is the lack of user-friendliness in their CMS.
 It’s hard for me to recommend this designer as there is no real benefit over WordPress.

 They’ve been around since 2005.
 While WordPress were started at around the same time, WP has 60% market-share and Joomla only 5.

-Mostly, if you’ve used Joomla for some time and love it then continue—especially if a developer.
+In general, if you’ve used Joomla for some time and love it then continue, especially if you are a developer.
 But there’s less easy entry for non-developers.

 The main advantages Joomla has are multilingual support, multiple templates for different pieces of content, and more advanced access/management controls.

 Hosting Types Explained